If we want our children to be respectful of other people, they need our respect first, generously given to them throughout their most formative years.

-In other words, this isn’t parenting advice.
-It’s a vision — a non-exhaustive list of themes and values share by other respectful parenting families to help paint a picture of what respectful parenting might look like in practice.
+To be clear, I’m not giving out parenting advice here.
+I am trying to lay out a vision— a non-exhaustive list of themes and values share by other respectful parenting families to help paint a picture of what respectful parenting might look like in practice.
 Below is a table of contents for more detailed post to come (titles will be links when available).
 Each is a set of descriptive examples, not prescriptive instructions.

 If you trust yourself, you feel secure in your own skin — you’re not divided against yourself or plagued with self-doubt and shame.
 To intimately know your gifts and limitations and wield them each with wisdom is vital to navigating life.
 Many of us spend a lifetime trying to find such inner peace.
 Imagine if this process could start along side the development of a child’s core identity.